vananhmai-DA/E-commerce-Website-Performance-Purchase-Behavior-Analysis-SQL-BigQuery/README.md

 ![Average Pageviews by Purchaser Type](images/q05_average_pageviews_by_purchaser_type.png)

-Insight : Non-purchasers had higher average pageviews than purchasers in both June and July 2017.
+Insight: Non-purchasers had higher average pageviews than purchasers in both June and July 2017.
 This may suggest that non-purchasing users spent more time browsing but did not convert, indicating a possible gap between product exploration and purchase decision.

 ---

 ### Query 06: Average Transactions per Purchasing User